sibiraj-s/capillaries/README.md

   console.log('Event Received:', payload);
 };

-const anotherListener = function (payload) {
-  console.log('Event Received:', payload);
-};

 // create a event listeners
 event.on('connecting', listener);
-event.on('connected', anotherListener, this); // optionally bind context to the listener when invoked
+event.on('connected', listener, this); // optionally bind context to the listener when invoked

 // dispatch events
 event.emit('connected', 'paylod');

 // remove a event listener
-const unsubscribe = event.off('connected', listener);
+const unsubscribe = event.on('connected', listener);
 unsubscribe();

-// remove all listeners for an event event.off('connected');
+// remove all listeners for given event event.off('connected');

 // unbind all event listeners